nemonik/Intellect/README.md

 ## The Policy DSL

-Example policy files can be foud in intellect/rulesets, and must follow the Policy grammar as define in intellect/grammar/Policy.g
+Example policy files can be found in intellect/rulesets, and must follow the Policy grammar as define in intellect/grammar/Policy.g

 ### ImportStmts

-Import statement basically follow Python's with a few limitations (For example, The wild card form of import is not supported for the reasons elabortated [here](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html#importing)) and follow the Python 2.7.2 grammar. _ImportStmt_s exist only at the same level of _ruleStmt_s as per the grammar, and are typically at the top of a policy file, but are not limitted to.
+Import statement basically follow Python's with a few limitations (For example, The wild card form of import is not supported for the reasons elaborated [here](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html#importing)) and follow the Python 2.7.2 grammar. _ImportStmt_s exist only at the same level of _ruleStmt_s as per the grammar, and are typically at the top of a policy file, but are not limited to.
 In fact if you break up your policy across several files the last imported as class or module wins as the one being named.

+### globals

+To be written.

 ### ruleStmt

-A rule statment at its simplest looks like so:
+A rule statement at its simplest looks like so:

 	22	rule "print":
 	23	        then: